Coenzyme Q10: Research

+A 2017 meta-analysis of people with heart failure taking 30–100 mg/d of CoQ10 found a 31% lower mortality and increased exercise capacity, with no significant difference in the endpoints of left heart ejection fraction.
+A 2021 meta-analysis found that CoQ10 was associated with a 31% lower all-cause mortality in HF patients.
+In a 2023 meta-analysis of older people, ubiquinone had evidence of a cardiovascular effect, but ubiquinol did not.

+Although CoQ10 has been studied as a potential remedy to treat purported muscle-related side effects of statin medications, the results were mixed.
+Although a 2018 meta-analysis concluded that there was preliminary evidence for oral CoQ10 reducing statin-associated muscle symptoms, including muscle pain, muscle weakness, muscle cramps, and muscle tiredness, 2015 and 2024 meta-analysis found that CoQ10 had no effect on statin myopathy.

+Pharmacology

 Absorption

-CoQ10 is a crystalline powder insoluble in water.
-Absorption follows the same process as that of lipids; the uptake mechanism appears to be similar to that of vitamin E, another lipid-soluble nutrient.
+CoQ10 in the pure form is a crystalline powder insoluble in water.
+Absorption as a pharmacological substance follows the same process as that of lipids; the uptake mechanism appears to be similar to that of vitamin E, another lipid-soluble nutrient.
 This process in the human body involves secretion into the small intestine of pancreatic enzymes and bile, which facilitates emulsification and micelle formation required for absorption of lipophilic substances.
 Food intake (and the presence of lipids) stimulates bodily biliary excretion of bile acids and greatly enhances absorption of CoQ10.
 Exogenous CoQ10 is absorbed from the small intestine and is best absorbed if taken with a meal.
 Serum concentration of CoQ10 in fed condition is higher than in fasting conditions.

 Metabolism

-Data on the metabolism of CoQ10 in animals and humans are limited.
-A study with 14C-labeled CoQ10 in rats showed most of the radioactivity in the liver two hours after oral administration when the peak plasma radioactivity was observed, but CoQ9 (with only 9 isoprenyl units) is the predominant form of coenzyme Q in rats.
-It appears that CoQ10 is metabolised in all tissues, while a major route for its elimination is biliary and fecal excretion.
-After the withdrawal of CoQ10 supplementation, the levels return to normal within a few days, irrespective of the type of formulation used.
+CoQ10 is metabolized in all tissues, with the metabolites phosphorylated in cells.
+CoQ10 is reduced to ubiquinol during or after absorption in the small intestine.
+It is absorbed by chylomicrons, and redistributed in the blood within lipoproteins.
+Its elimination occurs via biliary and fecal excretion.

 Pharmacokinetics

 Some reports have been published on the pharmacokinetics of CoQ10.
-The plasma peak can be observed 2–6 hours after oral administration, depending mainly on the design of the study.
-In some studies, a second plasma peak also was observed at approximately 24 hours after administration, probably due to both enterohepatic recycling and redistribution from the liver to circulation.
-Tomono et al. used deuterium-labeled crystalline CoQ10 to investigate pharmacokinetics in humans and determined an elimination half-time of 33 hours.
+The plasma peak can be observed 6–8 hours after oral administration when taken as a pharmacological substance.
+In some studies, a second plasma peak was observed approximately 24 hours after administration, probably due to enterohepatic recycling and redistribution from the liver to circulation.

-Improving the bioavailability of CoQ10

-The importance of how drugs are formulated for bioavailability is well known.
-In order to find a principle to boost the bioavailability of CoQ10 after oral administration, several new approaches have been taken; different formulations and forms have been developed and tested on animals and humans.
+Deuterium-labeled crystalline CoQ10 was used to investigate pharmacokinetics in humans to determine an elimination half-time of 33 hours.

+Bioavailability

+In contrast to the intake of CoQ10 as a constituent of food, such as nuts or meat, from which CoQ10 is normally absorbed, there is a concern about CoQ10 bioavailability when it is taken as a dietary supplement.
+Bioavailability of CoQ10 supplements may be reduced due to the lipophilic nature of its molecule and large molecular weight.